MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ## Username and password authentication

-The mysql_request plugin supports only username and password authentication to the MySQL Server endpoint and doesn't integrate with Azure Active Directory authentication.
+The `mysql_request` plugin only supports username and password authentication to the MySQL server endpoint and doesn't integrate with Azure Active Directory authentication.

-Username and password are provided as part of the connections string using the following parameters:
+The username and password are provided as part of the connections string using the following parameters:

 `User ID=...; Password=...;`